jtwirly/mcpweather2/README.md

 ## About the MIT MCP Hackathon

-This project was created during the MIT MCP Hackathon (April 2025), which aimed to introduce developers to the Model Context Protocol and help projects/startups launch their own MCP servers.
+This project was created as part of a tutorial during the MIT MCP Hackathon (April 2025), which aimed to introduce developers to the Model Context Protocol and help projects/startups launch their own MCP servers.
 The hackathon was part of the NANDA (Networked Agents and Decentralized AI) hub initiative at MIT.

 ## License